benzend/todo-application/README.md

-# A Simple React Todo List
+# About

-This todo list was created entirely by me, using only the knowledge that I have (other than the fact I had to look up how to use filter() x) ) but the main components that make up this project are as follows:
+This todo list was created entirely by me, using only the knowledge that I have (other than the fact I had to look up how to use filter() x) ).

+# Technology Stack

 - Material UI
-- React Hooks
+- React (with hooks)

-It took me a day and like 15 minutes the next morning to make this.
-I was about to look up some tutorials on YouTube BUT I ended up thinking of something in the middle of the night and with a fresh head, I was able to solve it.
+# Development

+- To run locally, execute `yarn start`, application will open under `localhost:3001`

+# Build & Deploy

+- To build the application, execute `yarn build`
+- Netlify deployed link: [TODO]

+# Testing

+- [TODO] unit tests
+- [TODO] e2e tests